A Favorite Things Party is one of my favorite parties during the holidays! Who doesn’t love learning about other people’s favorite stuff?

 Do you have food at this kind of party?

 What is a holiday party without some food?
 We also usually had light snacks or treats that people ate when they arrived and after the gifts were over.
-The party typically started at 7pm, so light bites are best.
+The party typically started at 7pm, so light bites and drinks are best.

 Do you wrap your favorite things gifts?